 2a.
-Exception of Sidewalk Requirement
+Exception of Sidewalk Requirement for Road E

-Sidewalks and planting strips for street trees and other vegetation are required to be established on both sides of each new street within a subdivision in the development areas.
-The applicant has requested a general sidewalk and planting strip exception for any private street serving amenity oriented lots.
-The requirements for sidewalks and planting strips may be waived by the commission as provided in section 14-203.1.
+Sidewalks are required to be established on both sides of each new street within a subdivision in the development areas.
+The applicant has requested a sidewalk variation for Road E. The requirements for sidewalks may be varied by the commission as provided in section 14-203.1(B)(1).